hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

     b1615ab765656bc027f63fc60019dba1ca572305766c820f41eaf113b7e14cf8
     ```

-In the browser where you have MetaMask enabled and the account loaded, open a new tab and navigate
+In the browser where you have MetaMask enabled and one of the test account loaded, open a new tab and navigate
 to [the Pet Shop dapp](http://localhost:3001) where you can adopt lovely pets (sorry, not for real, it's a demo).

 When you click on 'Adopt', a MetaMask window will pop up and request your permissions to continue